elenderg/PAL-1000/instruções de compilação.md

 `If the type's base type is not nil, exit.`

-`If the type's name is "_thing", exit.`
+`If the type's name is "thing", exit.`

-`If the type cannot be reduced to "_thing_" using the base name, exit.`
+`If the type cannot be reduced to "thing" using the base name, exit.`

 `Find a base type given the type's base name and the type index. `

 `\  add thing record `

-`Put the type's name then " record_" into a name.`
+`Put the type's name then " record" into a name.`

-`Put the type's name then " records_" into a plural name.`
+`Put the type's name then " records" into a plural name.`

-`Put the base type's name then " record_" into a base name.`
+`Put the base type's name then " record" into a base name.`

 `Add a record type to the types given the name and the plural name and the base name.`

-`Add a field to the record type's fields given "next " then the type's name and "_next_" and the type's name and yes.`
+`Add a field to the record type's fields given "next " then the type's name and "next" and the type's name and yes.`

-`Add another field to the record type's fields given "previous " then the type's name and "_previous_" and the type's name and yes.`
+`Add another field to the record type's fields given "previous " then the type's name and "previous" and the type's name and yes.`

 `If the type's fields are not empty, append the type's fields to the record type's fields.`